 Management Fee 0.35%

 Other Expenses 0.07%

-Acquired Fund Fees and Expenses 0.21%
+Acquired Fund Fees & Expenses 0.22%

-Total Annual Fund Operating Expenses 0.63%
+Total Annual Fund Operating Expenses 0.64%

-Fee Waiver and/or Expense Reimbursement 0.21%
+Fee Waiver and/or Expense Reimbursement 1 0.22%

 Total Annual Fund Operating Expenses After Fee Waiver and/or Expense Reimbursement 0.42%

-- The "Management Fee" and "Total Annual Fund Operating Expenses" have been adjusted to reflect the decrease in the management fee payable by the Portfolio from 0.40% to 0.35% effective as of February 28, 2022 - The "Acquired Fund Fees and Expenses" and "Total Annual Fund Operating Expenses" have been restated to reflect current fees. - Dimensional Fund Advisors LP (the "Advisor") has agreed to waive certain fees and in certain instances, assume certain expenses of the Global Small Company Portfolio.
-The Fee Waiver and Expense Assumption Agreement for the Portfolio will remain in effect through February 28, 2024, and may only be terminated by the Fund's Board of Directors prior to that date.
-The Advisor retains the right to seek reimbursement for any fees previously waived and/or expenses previously assumed up to thirty-six months after such fee waiver and/or expense assumption.
+1 Dimensional Fund Advisors LP (the "Advisor") has agreed to waive certain fees and in certain instances, assume certain expenses of the Portfolio.
+The Fee Waiver and/or Expense Assumption Agreement for the Portfolio will remain in effect through February 28, 2025, and may only be terminated by the Fund's Board of Directors prior to that date.
+Under certain circumstances, the Advisor retains the right to seek reimbursement for any fees previously waived and/or expenses previously assumed up to thirty-six months after such fee waiver and/or expense assumption.

-This Example is meant to help you compare the cost of investing in the Global Small Company Portfolio with the cost of investing in other mutual funds.
+This Example is meant to help you compare the cost of investing in the Portfolio with the cost of investing in other funds.
 The Example assumes that you invest \$10,000 in the Portfolio for the time periods indicated.
 The Example also assumes that your investment has a 5% return each year and that the Portfolio's operating expenses remain the same.
 The costs for the Portfolio reflect the net expenses of the Portfolio that result from the contractual expense waiver in the first year only.
-Although your actual costs may be higher or lower, based on these assumptions, your costs would be:
+Although your actual costs may be higher or lower, based on these assumptions your costs whether you redeem or hold your shares would be:

-A mutual fund generally pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
-A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when mutual fund shares are held in a taxable account.
-The Global Small Company Portfolio does not pay transaction costs when buying and selling shares of other mutual funds (the "Underlying Funds"); however, the Underlying Funds pay transaction costs when buying and selling securities for their portfolio.
-The transaction costs incurred by the Underlying Funds, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Portfolio's performance.
-During the most recent fiscal year, the Portfolio's portfolio turnover rate was 13% based on the weighted average portfolio turnover ratios of each of the Portfolio's underlying investments.
+A fund generally pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
+A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when fund shares are held in a taxable account.
+The Portfolio does not pay transaction costs when buying and selling shares of other funds managed by the Advisor (the "Underlying Funds"); however, the Underlying Funds pay transaction costs when buying and selling securities for their portfolio.
+These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Portfolio's performance.
+During the most recent fiscal year, the Portfolio's portfolio turnover rate was 18% based on the weighted average portfolio turnover ratios of each of the Portfolio's underlying investments.